OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 # Project structure

-All the code for this assignment can be found in `FinancialPlanning/src/main/java/com/ortecfinance/financialplanning/` we will continue to build on the `Java` code in there.
+All the code for this assignment can be found in `FinancialPlanning/src/main/java/com/ortecfinance/financialplanning/`.
+We will continue to build on the `Java` code in there.
 Background information for Amazon Alexa skills can be found here:

 ```
 FinancialPlanning/src/main/resources/alexa-reference.md